ivanp7/prompt/README.md

 `GIT STATUS`, `EXIT CODE`, `EXEC TIME` blocks are optional and appear only if required.

-For full feature demonstration and usage example, run `demo.sh` (not installed with the package).
+For full feature demonstration and usage example, run `demo.sh`.
 The output is long, so a terminal multiplexer or a terminal with vertical scrolling is required.
 Terminus font or another programming font with extra glyph support is recommended.